-• Continuing the introduction of riparian buffer zones as part of the planning process along all permanent watercourses, typically these will consist of a 20m unplanted strip on either side of the watercourse and then broadleaf planting for 10m-20m behind the bare strip.
+• Continuing the Introduction of Riparian Buffer Zones as part of the planning process along all permanent watercourses, typically these will consist of a 10m unplanted strip on either side of the watercourse, and possible a narrow strip of broadleaves outside of this.
 Aquatic buffer zones are established primarily for water protection purposes, and not for timber production.